-The Wallenberg Autonomous Systems and Software Program is a major Swedish initiative for strategically motivated basic research, PhD education and faculty recruitment in autonomous systems and software development.
+Wallenberg AI, Autonomous Systems and Software Program (WASP) is Sweden’s largest ever individual research program, a major national initiative for strategically motivated basic research, education and faculty recruitment.

-The program addresses research on autonomous systems acting in collaboration with humans, adapting to their environment through sensors, information and knowledge, and forming intelligent systems-of-systems.
-Software is the main enabler in autonomous systems, and is an integrated research theme of the program.
-The main academic partners are Chalmers, KTH Royal Institute of Technology, Linköping University and Lund University.
-The total budget over ten years is over 200 million dollar.
+The program addresses research on artificial intelligence and autonomous systems acting in collaboration with humans, adapting to their environment through sensors, information and knowledge, and forming intelligent systems-of-systems.
+Software is the main enabler in these systems, and is an integrated research theme of the program.

 The vision of WASP is Excellent research and competence in artificial intelligence, autonomous systems and software for the benefit of Swedish industry.

 The scope of WASP is artificial intelligence, collaborating vehicles, robots and complex software-intensive systems with the intelligence to achieve autonomy in interactions with humans.
 Software, models and algorithms are currently a large and rapidly increasing part of the development of almost all engineering systems including autonomous systems, and there is a strong need to manage this complexity to ensure functionality and reduce development costs.
 Artificial intelligence and autonomous systems are a scientifically challenging disruptive technology that will fundamentally change society and industry.
 Swedish industry is by tradition strong in systems engineering.
 To stay competitive, Sweden needs to invest in research and competence building in this area, and hence WASP is highly relevant to Swedish industry.

 Excellent research and competence in artificial intelligence, autonomous systems and software for the benefit of Swedish industry.